MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/polyline.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/userinterface-shapesdemos/)

 The `Polyline` class derives from the `Shape` class, and can be used to draw a series of connected straight lines.
+A polyline is similar to a polygon, except the last point in a polyline is not connected to the first point.
 For information on the properties that the `Polyline` class inherits from the `Shape` class, see [Xamarin.Forms Shapes](index.md).

 `Polyline` defines the following properties: